XOR-LIFE/node-production/README.md

 This is related to the limits imposed by Linux to set the maximum number of open files and this simply means **connections** because visitors request files from your machine, therefore, a limit of open files of 1000 means that you can only have 1000 users that can surf your site at the same time and this is something you need fix asap, so, let's fix it.

-To see the hard and soft values, issue the command as follows:
+To check for hard and soft values, run the following commands:
 ```
 ulimit -Hn